Follow Your Doctor’s Orders: From Diagnosis to the Value of your Injury Claim in NC

 The Medical Providers & Medical Facilities

 Once a diagnosis is made, you can begin treatment.
-In today’s age, many patients want alternative methods to heal our injuries.
+In today’s age, many patients want alternative methods to heal their injuries.
 Some believe they work better while others believe they are less toxic to our bodies.
 Whatever your preference, you should know that it makes a difference with respect to the value of your injury claim.

-The insurance industry typically does not look favorably on newer, alternative treatments; they like the traditional methods: M.D.s, medical clinics and hospitals.
-They want to see medical records and billing statements from the same doctors, clinics and hospitals, not medical records from non-physicians, even if the treatment is indeed comparable, or even more productive.
+The insurance industry typically does not look favorably on newer, alternative treatments; they like the traditional methods: M.D.s, medical clinics, and hospitals.
+They want to see medical records and billing statements from the same doctors, clinics, and hospitals, not medical records from non-physicians, even if the treatment is indeed comparable, or even more productive.
 The value adjusters place on claims will depend on who and what facilities are used, and that likely means a higher multiplier for traditional methods.

-Adjusters are becoming more acceptable of physical therapy, and that may be because more and more doctors and hospitals are referring patients to physical therapy.
+Adjusters are becoming more accepting of physical therapy, and that may be because more and more doctors and hospitals are referring patients to physical therapy.
 But in that is a key identifier, however: did you go to physical therapy per your doctor’s prescription and referral, or did you choose it independently?
 In addition to possibly discounting the value of your injury claim due to physical therapy treatment, the following are other professionals and facilities that may result in a similar discount applied by insurance adjusters: chiropractors, acupuncturists, herbalists, massage therapists, naturopathic, and/or, among others, holistic centers.

-- The problem: You may not be able to use whichever treatment and provider you want if you want the full benefit of insurance.
+- The problem: You may not be able to use whichever treatment and provider you want if you want the full benefit of insurance

-- The solution: An attorney will help you receive the benefits that make you most comfortable so that you can heal the way you want to heal and not the way the insurance company dictates.
+- The solution: An attorney will help you receive the benefits that make you most comfortable so that you can heal the way you want to heal and not the way the insurance company dictates

 Extent of Treatment